jry0/personal-kv-store/README.md

 - Separate Dockerfiles for server and client.
 - Instructions on how to build, run, and test the server and client using Docker.
 - Steps to configure the server from the interactive client.
+- Support for `string:bytes` data storage.

 ### Future Development ###
+- Support for more data structures
 - Implement distributed architecture with:
   - consistent hashing
   - virtual node replication